slawomirkania/class-generator-bundle/README.md

 - Generate classes, interfaces and PHPUnit test classes from the YAML schema.
 - Generator does not overwrite existing methods or properties, only render new elements.
 - Generated entity class is compatible with JMS Serializer, each property has an annotation @Type based on a property type.
-- Also each property has an annotation @SerializedName which can be adjusted like in the example below (last_post).
+- Also each property has an annotation @SerializedName which can be adjusted like in the example below (user_setting).
 - Generator allows to add Symfony constraints to a property.
+- Generator allows to handle inheritance.

 # Installation